 If a UE detects a DCI format 2_1 in a PDCCH transmitted in a control resource set in slot , the set of symbols indicated by a field in DCI format 2_1 includes the last symbols prior to the first symbol of the control resource set in slot where is the value of the parameter INT-monitoring-periodicity and is a natural number.

-If the UE is configured with higher layer parameter UL-DL-configuration-common, symbols indicated as uplink by UL-DL-configuration-common are excluded from the last symbols prior to the symbol in slot .
+If the UE is configured with higher layer parameter UL-DL-configuration-common and UL-DL-configuration-common-set2 if provided, symbols indicated as uplink by UL-DL-configuration-common or UL-DL-configuration-common-set2 are excluded from the last symbols prior to the symbol in slot .
 The resulting set of symbols includes a number of symbols that is denoted as .

 The UE is configured the indication granularity for the set of PRBs and for the set of symbols by higher layer parameter INT-TF-unit.